featurevisor/featurevisor/docs/quick-start.md

 # this makes sure the same User ID consistently gets the same variation
 bucketBy: userId

-defaultVariation: false

-# boolean flags have only two variations: true and false
+# optionally add variations for running a/b tests
 variations:
-  - value: true
+  - value: control
-    weight: 100 # out of a total of 100
+    weight: 50 # out of a total of 100

-  # weight is 0 because it's boolean, and
-  # we can control the rollout percentage from environment rules below
-  - value: false
+  - value: treatment
-    weight: 0
+    weight: 50 # total sum of weights has to be 100

 environments:
   staging: